-The following steps are recommended, and could only be started by existing PMC member.
+The following steps are recommended (to be initiated only by an existing PMC member):

-firstname.lastname@example.org.
-List the important contributions of the candidates, in order to help the PMC members supporting your proposal.
+email@example.com.
+List the important contributions of the candidate, so you could gather support from other PMC members for your proposal.

-- Keep discussion open in more than 3 days, but not more than 1 week, unless there is any explicit objection or concern.
+- Keep the discussion open for more than 3 days but no more than 1 week, unless there is any express objection or concern.

-- Keep vote more than 3 days, but not more than 1 week.
+- Keep the voting process open for more than 3 days, but no more than 1 week.
 Consider the result as

-Consensus Approvalif there 3 +1 votes and +1 votes > -1 votes
+Consensus Approvalif there are three +1 votes and +1 votes > -1 votes.

-firstname.lastname@example.org, and list the vote detail including the voters.
+firstname.lastname@example.org, and list the voting details, including who the voters are.

 Invite new committer

-The PMC member, who start the promotion, takes the responsibilities to send the invitation to new committer and guide him/her to set up the ASF env.
+The PMC member who starts the promotion is responsible for sending an invitation to the new committer and guiding him/her to set up the ASF env.

-You should send the mail like the following template to new committer
+The PMC member should send an email using the following template to the new committer:

 Invitation acceptance process

-reply all), and express the will to accept the invitation explicitly.
+reply all), and express his/her intention to accept the invitation.

-Then this invitation will be treated as accepted by project PMC.
-Of course, the new committer could just say NO, and reject the invitation.
+Then, this invitation will be treated as accepted by the project’s PMC.
+Of course, the new committer may also choose to decline the invitation.

-- Choose a Apache ID that is not in the apache committers list page.
+- Choose a Apache ID that is not on the apache committers list page.

-- Download the ICLA (If they are going to contribute to the project as day job, CCLA is expected).
+- Download the ICLA (If the new committer contributes to the project as a day job, CCLA is expected).

-ccla.pdf) with information correctly, print, sign it manually (by hand), scan it as an pdf, and send it in mail as an attachment to the firstname.lastname@example.org.
-(If they prefer to sign electronically, please follow the steps of this page)
+ccla.pdf) with the correct information, print, sign it by hand, scan it as an PDF, and send it as an attachment to firstname.lastname@example.org.
+(If electronic signature is preferred, please follow the steps on this page)

-- Then the PMC will wait the Apache secretary confirmed the ICLA (or CCLA) filed.
-The new committer and PMC will receive the mail like following
+- The PMC will wait for the Apache secretary to confirm the ICLA (or CCLA) filed.
+The new committer and PMC will receive the following email:

 Dear XXX, This message acknowledges receipt of your ICLA, which has been filed in the Apache Software Foundation records.
 Your account has been requested for you and you should receive email with next steps within the next few days (can take up to a week).
 Please refer to https://www.apache.org/foundation/how-it-works.html#developers for more information about roles at Apache.

-If in some case, the account has not be requested(rarely to see), the PMC member should contact the project V.P..
+In the unlikely event that the account has not yet been requested, the PMC member should contact the project V.P..
 The V.P. could request through the Apache Account Submission Helper Form.

-After several days, the new committer will receive the account created mail, as this title,
+After several days, the new committer will receive an email confirming creation of the account, titled

 Welcome to the Apache Software Foundation (ASF)!.

-The PMC member should add the new committer to official committer list through roster.
+The PMC member should add the new committer to the official committer list through roster.